HSouch/HelpfulSnippets/README.md

 `python coverage_getter.py top_level_dir -o output_filename.fits`

 It will save as an output table (the name can be customized by the user).
 Each row contains the filename, and 4 points to reconstruct a coverage map.

+## Command Line Args Template
+This script serves as a template for getting some software running that needs to take in command line arguments from the user.
+It includes a few examples to get you on your way.
+To test that things are working, you can run the following:

+`python CLArgsTemplate.py` and
+`python CLArgsTemplate.py -h`